xuhdev/homepage-octopress-old/source/_posts/2012-03-25-attach-a-pull-request-to-an-existing-github-issue.markdown

     cd /home/user/test-repo

-Then setup your [GitHub token][] for this repo.
-After the setup, use hub command to attach a pull-request to the issue you have submitted:
+<del>Then setup your [GitHub token][] for this repo.
+After the setup,</del> use
+hub command to attach a pull-request to the issue you have submitted:

     hub pull-request -i 1 -b ORIGINAL_AUTHOR:master -h YOUR_USER_NAME:my-changes

+You will then be asked for your GitHub username and password.
 The number **1** in the above command means the number of the issue you created.
 In this example, it's `Issue #1`, thus **1** is passed to the `-i` option.

 Now this issue should look like this: